PanosGriziotis/Simple-Word-Frequency-Counter/README.md

 # SIMPLE FREQUENCY COUNTER
-Calculate word occurences in txt files inside a given folder.
+A simple package to calculate word occurences in txt files inside a given folder.

 ## Installation